LGBTQ history: Assyria

 Homosexuality in itself is thus nowhere condemned as licentiousness, as immorality, as social disorder, or as transgressing any human or divine law.
 Anyone could practice it freely, just as anyone could visit a prostitute, provided it was done without violence and without compulsion, and preferably as far as taking the passive role was concerned, with specialists.
 That there was nothing religiously amiss with homosexual love between men is seen by the fact that they prayed for divine blessing on it.
 It seems clear that the Mesopotamians saw nothing wrong in homosexual acts between consenting adults.

 Babylonia

 The Almanac of Incantations featured prayers praising the equality of love between heterosexual and gay male couples.

+Iran

+Shah Abbas with a page boy.
+By Muhammad Qasim, 1627, Safavid era.